tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

         - Additionally, the first time a corpse is interacted with, it will show any items which it contains that you cannot pick up (such as duplicate weapons and declined items).
     - Added a new setting to show "[Searched]" text after interacting with corpses once, to differentiate between those which have been searched and which have not.
     - Added a new keybinding to stop the currently playing infolink.
+    - Using an Augmentation Upgrade cannister (via right-click or the Use button) will now open the Augmentations screen.
     - Completely overhauled the GMDX settings menu to make it simpler, easier to navigate, and with many more options.
     - Edibles and Drugs can now be assigned as secondary items.
     - Pressing the walk/run key while crouch toggled will now uncrouch.